-We also, pursuant to a Registration Rights Agreement (the "Registration Rights Agreement"), filed a registration statement on Form S-1 covering the resale of the Shares (the "Resale Registration Statement").
-We shall be required to make cash payments to the Plaintiffs in the event we fail to keep the Resale Registration Statement effective pursuant to the terms of the Registration Rights Agreement, and if we fail to remove the restrictions on the Shares pursuant to the terms of the Settlement Agreement.
+We also agreed, pursuant to a Registration Rights Agreement (the "Registration Rights Agreement"), to file a registration statement on Form S-1 or Form S-3 covering the resale of the Shares (the "Resale Registration Statement"), within 30 calendar days following the Effective Date, and to use reasonable best efforts to have such Resale Registration Statement declared effective by the SEC within 60 days (or, in the event of a "full review" by the Securities and Exchange Commission, within 90 days) following the Effective Date.
+We shall be required to make cash payments to the Plaintiffs in the event we fail to register the Shares and keep the Resale Registration Statement effective pursuant to the terms of the Registration Rights Agreement, and if we fail to remove the restrictions on the Shares pursuant to the terms of the Settlement Agreement.